This post may contain affiliate links. Please see my disclosure policy for details.

 Okay, it’s a little bit of a stretch with really only the castle courtyard being recognisable.
-But, in memory of the series they have have a Winterfell sign outside this year and its attracted hundreds of Game of Thrones fans.
+But, in memory of the series, they have a Winterfell sign outside this year, and it’s attracted hundreds of Game of Thrones fans.

 It will always be Castle Leoch to me… ;)